hansrenee/specAI/README.md

 # SpecAI
-Desicion Support System based on Web Application with AHP model Written in PHP (Server - Side), HTML With some Bootstrap Framework+CSS+JavaScript(UI)
+Desicion Support System based on Web Application with SAW model Written in PHP (Server - Side), HTML With some Bootstrap Framework+CSS+JavaScript(UI)

 2018